Kentucky Democratic Party: House of Representatives

 In the House of Representatives, Democrats hold a minority of seats.
-The Democratic Party in the House is led by the Minority Floor Leader Joni Jenkins; Minority Caucus Chairman is Derrick Graham and Minority Whip is Angie Hatton.
+The Democratic Party in the House is led by the Minority Floor Leader Pamela Stevenson; Minority Caucus Chair is Lindsey Burke and Minority Whip is Joshua Watkins.

 Senate

 In the Senate, Democrats hold a minority of seats.
-Leading figures of the Democratic Party in the Senate include Minority Floor Leader Morgan McGarvey, Minority Caucus Chairman Reggie Thomas, and Minority Whip Dennis Parrett.
+Leading figures of the Democratic Party in the Senate include Minority Floor Leader Gerald Neal and Minority Caucus Chairman Reggie Thomas.

 Ideology

 Health care

 Since the passage of the Affordable Care Act, Kentucky Democrats have supported expanding Medicaid under the law.
 Under the Act, health care providers also cannot refuse coverage based on preexisting conditions.

 In 2006, 2,000,231 people between the ages of 25 and 64 were living in Kentucky, and an estimated 19% were living without health insurance.
 By 2020, the uninsured rate in Kentucky had fallen to 5.5%, and about a half-million Kentuckians had gained insurance under Medicaid expansion.